azanebrain/zanesquad/README.md

 This practice project allows friends to share coupon codes for their favorite companies.

-This document contains general overview of the entire project.
+This document contains a general overview of the entire project.
 The different parts of the application can be found in orphan branches:

 * [API](https://github.com/azanebrain/zanesquad/tree/api/master)
 * [Database](https://github.com/azanebrain/zanesquad/tree/db/master)